PavloLoiek/ukraine-air-raid-alerts/README.md

 - **Python + pandas + matplotlib**, with **Prophet** for the forecast.
 Runs in Google Colab (badge above) or any Jupyter environment.
 - Timestamps are converted from UTC to **Kyiv local time** (`Europe/Kyiv`), which applies the EET/EEST daylight-saving switch automatically per record.
 (Ukraine still observed DST through 2026 — the 2024 law to abolish it was vetoed.)
 - Alerts are **resampled** to daily/weekly/monthly counts and examined by hour-of-day, day-of-week, month, and region.

+The notebook is written to be read top-to-bottom — each step is commented and explained in plain language.

 ## Findings in detail